 Sports, Entertainment, Event - Management - B.S.

 The Sports, Entertainment, Event — Management bachelor's degree program prepares students to enter the multi-billion-dollar sports, entertainment and event management industry with the skills and knowledge to excel in their career.
-A managerial foundation provides a solid core of industry-relevant courses and a theoretical background.
-Coursework is coupled with professional preparation, active-learning classrooms and access to industry professionals.
+A management foundation provides a solid core of industry-relevant courses and a theoretical background.
+Coursework is coupled with professional preparation, experiential learning, and access to industry professionals.

-During the first year of the program, students begin taking foundational courses in sports, entertainment and event management.
-As they progress into more advanced coursework, students have the option of moving into specializations to begin tailoring their degree to best meet their future goals.
+During the first year of the program, students begin taking foundational courses in sports, entertainment, and event management.
+As they progress into more advanced coursework, students have the option of selecting specializations to customize their degree to meet their career aspirations.

 With 15 credits free electives available, students also have the option to participate in additional off-site internships under the direction of an industry professional.
-This experience allows students to actively participate in the real-world setting of sales and marketing, sports management, venue management, event production, and golf course/private club operations.
+This experience allows students to actively participate in the real-world setting of sports management, event development, entertainment production and venue management.
+Another impactful option for students is a project-based course to develop an actionable plan and specific deliverable for an on or off campus client.
 Students can also choose to participate in a study abroad program, select a minor or take additional courses outside of their discipline to enhance their learning experience.

 Upon completion of the program, graduates are expected to: